Programme Developer, Trainer & Supervisor

 Jerome Lewis and his wife Ingrid Lewis lived with Mbendjele hunter-gatherers between 1994 and 1997 and return regularly.
 Jerome is a Reader in Social Anthropology at University College London.
 He has worked with the Mbendjele since 1994 researching child socialisation, play and religion; egalitarian politics and gender relations; and language, music and dance.

 Studying the impact of global forces on many hunter-gatherer groups across the Congo Basin has led to research into discrimination, economic and legal marginalisation, human rights abuses, and to applied research supporting conservation efforts by forest people and supporting them to better represent themselves to outsiders.

 Writer, Fundraiser & Contributor

 Joshua Foer is an American science journalist and contributor to National Geographic, The New Yorker, and other magazines.
 His first book, Moonwalking with Einstein, about the science of memory, was an international bestseller published in 33 languages.
 His current book project is about hunter-gatherers, and specifically the lives of the Mbendjele Pygmies of the Northern Republic of Congo.

-While working in Northern Congo over the last two years, he was deeply affected by the shortage of healthcare in the region, and when he heard Ingrid Lewis describe her mobile pharmacy for hunter-gatherers, he offered to help support the relaunch of the project with a broader focus to expand healthcare access to forest people wherever they live, while working to preserve traditional lifestyles and cultural practices.
+While working in Northern Congo over a period of two years, he was deeply affected by the shortage of healthcare in the region, and when he heard Ingrid Lewis describe her mobile clinics for hunter-gatherers, he offered to help support the relaunch of the project with a broader focus to expand healthcare access to forest people wherever they live, while working to preserve traditional lifestyles and cultural practices.